AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/msi-feature-overview.md

 Visualforce pages:

-* Account - Includes option to click on hyper “Go to Full List”, you will be sent to a new tab in Salesforce where the MSI panel will be visible in a full page layout
+* Account - Includes option to click on hyper "Go to Full List", you will be sent to a new tab in Salesforce where the MSI panel will be visible in a full page layout
-* Account Full List - Does not include “Go to Full List” option
+* Account Full List - Does not include "Go to Full List" option
 * Account Mobile - Visible in Salesforce mobile application

 Fields: